Rush Limboy, EIB Network, and the Limboy Institute for Advanced Conservative Studies.

 One of those ritzy pediatric practices tricked out with comic books, DVDs, and arcade games.

-I'd smile politely every time the supermarket checkout clerk greeted her with, Hi, Princess.
+I'd smile politely every time the supermarket checkout clerk greeted her with, hi, princess.

 I ignored the waitress at our local breakfast joint who called the funny face pancakes as she ordered her princess meal.

-When the lady at Long's Drugs said, I bet you know, I bet I know your favorite color, and handed her a pink balloon rather than letting her choose for herself.
+I made no comment when the lady at Long's Drugs said, I bet you know, I bet I know your favorite color, and handed her a pink balloon rather than letting her choose for herself.

 Maybe it was the dentist's Betty Boop inflection that got to me.

-But when she pointed to the exam chair and said, Would you like to sit in my special Prince's throne so I can sparkle your teeth?
+But when she pointed to the exam chair and said, Would you like to sit in my special prince's throne so I can sparkle your teeth?

 I lost it.